-Peckem is widely known as a highly educated, but also a highly stuck-up commander.
+Peckem is widely known as a highly educated but also highly stuck-up commander.
 He likes to use big words when talking and writing.

 He welcomes Colonel Schiesskopf mainly because he wants someone to impress with his linguistic skills.

-But Scheisskopf is not as educated as Peckem and does not laugh at any of Peckem's witticisms.
+But Scheisskopf is not as educated as Peckem and doesn't laugh at any of Peckem's witticisms.
 Disappointment follows.

 We find out that Scheisskopf's job is to produce memoranda – but he is terrible at writing.
 So Peckem, unperturbed, tells him to pass the job along down the line until someone completes it.

 Scheisskopf keeps asking about parades.
 Peckem is not interested.